 Condensation Removal: Identifying The Causes

-There are several ways condensation and mold is caused in your home.
+There are several ways condensation and mould is caused in your home.
 Dampness is produced by the buildup of condensation which occurs when moist air and cold surfaces, such as windows or walls, come into contact with each other.
-A buildup of tiny water droplets is created and then results in the growth of black mold.
+A buildup of tiny water droplets is created and then results in the growth of black mould.

 Steam produced in the home causes condensation.
 This can be from cooking, boiling kettles, showering, bathing or drying laundry.
 When there is not enough ventilation in the property damp air cannot escape, and condensation is formed.